tiagoskaterock/skater-cms/README.md

 ## Installation

 - Download Skater

 - Make a copy of the file in app/config/config_examples.php and call it just 'config.php'

 - In config.php update your credentials for the database

+- Update ALL other variables there

 - Open it in your host using the correct url, usually you will do this in localhost/skater for development, before upload to production

+- Run skater_cms.sql for database

 - It's just PHP, nothing else complicated.

 - You can install any libraries or dependencies you want, the code is totally free.